This word has a long history, and it is important to know that history.

 So then, some were shouting one thing and some another, for the assembly [εκκλησια] was in confusion and the majority did not know for what reason they had come together.
 Some of the crowd concluded it was Alexander, since the Jews had put him forward; and having motioned with his hand, Alexander was intending to make a defense to the assembly.
 But when they recognized that he was a Jew, a single outcry arose from them all as they shouted for about two hours, “Great is Artemis of the Ephesians!”
 After quieting the crowd, the town clerk said, “Men of Ephesus, what man is there after all who does not know that the city of the Ephesians is guardian of the temple of the great Artemis and of the image which fell down from heaven?
 So, since these are undeniable facts, you ought to keep calm and to do nothing rash.
 For you have brought these men here who are neither robbers of temples nor blasphemers of our goddess.
 So then, if Demetrius and the craftsmen who are with him have a complaint against any man, the courts are in session and proconsuls are available; let them bring charges against one another.
 But if you want anything beyond this, it shall be settled in the lawful assembly [εκκλησια].
 For indeed we are in danger of being accused of a riot in connection with today’s events, since there is no real cause for it, and in this connection we will be unable to account for this disorderly gathering.”
 After saying this he dismissed the assembly [εκκλησια].
 (Acts 19:32-41, NASB'95)This proves from the Bible that εκκλησια doesn't automatically, or always, mean "church" in any sense that we understand the term, "church."
 If the Greek word εκκλησια intrinsically referred to an institution, congregation, or consecrated assembly, then why in Acts 19 is it used to refer to an unruly, renegade mob?
 Acts 19 contradicts such a categorization of the word εκκλησια.

-Now, remember the distinction: εκκλησια is who we are, the out-calling. συναγογη is synagogue, a congregation and place to meet. συναγογη should be translated "church," but isn't. εκκλησια is translated "church," but shouldn't.
+Now, remember the distinction: εκκλησια is who we are, the out-calling. συναγογη is synagogue, a congregation, or assembly. συναγογη should be translated "church," but isn't. εκκλησια is translated "church," but shouldn't.
 What happened?

 What happened has to do with the Roman Catholic Church and the transliteration of the word εκκλησια into Latin, the language of the Romans.
 Now, if you were to translate the word εκκλησια, Latin could accommodate that.
 It would be translated "ex vocavit," which means "out-called."
 Latin also had words that would correspond to "congregation," which would be "congregatio" or "coetus" or "coitus."
 It had words for "assembly," which would be "coetus" or "contio" or "conventus" or "conventiculum" or "comitiatus" or "corrogatio" or "coitus" or "conrogatio."
 I'm sure you recognize some of these as Latin roots to corresponding English words, like "congregation," "convention," and so on.